Trypanothione-disulfide reductase

-Thus, the two substrates of this enzyme are trypanothione and NADP^{+}, whereas its 3 products are trypanothione disulfide, NADPH, and H^{+}.
+The three substrates of this enzyme are trypanothione disulfide, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are trypanothione and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is trypanothione:NADP+ oxidoreductase.
 Other names in common use include trypanothione reductase, and NADPH2:trypanothione oxidoreductase.
 It employs one cofactor, FAD.

 The X-ray crystal structures of trypanothione reductase enzymes from several trypanosomatids species have been solved, including those from Crithidia fasciculata, Leishmania infantum, Trypanosoma brucei and Trypanosoma cruzi.
-The structures reveal that trypanothione reductase forms homodimers in solution with each of the two individual subunits comprising an FAD-binding domain, an NADPH-binding domain and an interface domain.
-Examples of trypanothione reductase inhibitors include 5-Nitro-Imidazole, Febrifugine, Imipramine and Benzoxaborole.
+The structures reveal that trypanothione reductase forms homodimers in solution with each of the two individual subunits comprising an flavin adenine dinucleotide-binding domain, an NADPH-binding domain and an interface domain.
+Examples of trypanothione reductase inhibitors include 5-nitroimidazole, febrifugine, imipramine and benzoxaborole.